patpatwithhat/Twitter-Bot/README.md

 In the params.json the id of the last tweets gets saved to not redirect the same tweet multiple times.<br>

-# Run on e.g. a PI
+# Run on e.g. a Raspberry PI
 If you want to run this as a bot for example on a raspberry, check out this post: <br>
 https://stackoverflow.com/questions/4681067/how-do-i-run-a-node-js-application-as-its-own-process/28542093#28542093 <br>
 You have to set "chmod +rwx" for bot.js and params.json to execute the bot and write to params.json.